cataseven/Summary-Card/README.md

         secondary_text: Check Cameras
         icon: mdi:video-box-off
         color: red
-      # Style for when all cameras are online.
+      # Style for when all cameras are streaming.
-      - condition: all_active
+      - condition: if_all_streaming
         text: Cameras are Online
         secondary_text: Secure
         icon: mdi:video-check